richard-moulton/Information-Bottlenecks-in-Rapid-Motor-Behaviour/README.md

 The majority of this paper's code is available under the GPL-3.0 license.
 There are two broad exceptions to this.

-Code derived from John Kruschke's book "Doing Bayesian Data Analysis, Second Edition: A Tutorial with R, JAGS, and Stan" is freely available from the book's website: [https://sites.google.com/site/doingbayesiandataanalysis/software-installation](https://sites.google.com/site/doingbayesiandataanalysis/software-installation)
+Code derived from John Kruschke's book "Doing Bayesian Data Analysis, Second Edition: A Tutorial with R, JAGS, and Stan" is freely available from the book's [website](https://sites.google.com/site/doingbayesiandataanalysis/software-installation).

 Code from Kinarm is copyright BKIN Technologies Ltd and is shared here with permission.
 These files are included for the purposes of reproducibility.
-The latest versions are freely available, with registration, from [https://kinarm.com/support/software-downloads/](https://kinarm.com/support/software-downloads/).
+The latest versions are freely available, with registration, from the [Kinarm website](https://kinarm.com/support/software-downloads/).

 ## Code